aravindkrishna2008/albakerlitfinal/README.md

 Thanks Khio for helping with game dev and Lusi for creating assets.
 And all the others that helped play test it.

 # Assets
-Sprites + Cards: Handrawn Artwork
+Sprites + Cards: Handrawn Artwork \n
 Terrain: https://anokolisa.itch.io/pocket-pack-black-temple